 (b) “permanent loss of the efficient use of ”, but in such case such percentage of the appropriate amount payable as is equal to the percentage of the diminution of the full efficient use, may be awarded, in lieu of the full amount.

-26. Subsequent injuries
+26. Further loss of use of part or faculty of body due to subsequent injury, compensation for

 (1) When —

 (a) by a compensable personal injury by accident, a worker has already suffered a permanent loss of any percentage of the full efficient use of any part or faculty of the body referred to in column 1 of Part 1 of the table set out in Schedule 2; and